the-teachingRSE-project/competencies/summarised_competencies.md

 This role may or may not involve programming.

 #### Teaching RSEs
-Teaching (\gls{TEACH}) the next generation of scientists (RSEs or not) the core RSE skills and yet respecting the domain's culture requires being versed in didactics and pedagogy.
-It prepares the scene for better research software to come.
+Teaching (\gls{TEACH}) the next generation of scientists (RSEs or not) the core RSE skills while respecting the domain's culture requires being versed in didactics and pedagogy.
+Educators play a vital role in improving the quality of research software.

 #### User interface/user experience designers for research software
 Good software is not only functional, but is also documented (\gls{DOCBB}) and distributed (\gls{DIST}, \ac{FAIR}).
 It is also designed with users in mind (\gls{MOD}).
-Some RSEs devote themselves to these aspects.

 ## Specialisations outside the core RSE competencies